Mikeecee1/Team1_Hackathon/README.md

 **Content**: High-level KPIs and summary metrics

-- **Widgets**: Churn rate gauge, customer count cards, trend line charts
+- **Visuals**:
+      * customer count cards and summary cards.
+      * Pie chart showing the proportion of churned vs retained customers.
+      *  Scatter plot showing churn rate vs age.
+      * Bar chart showing the churn count by card category.

-- **Interactive Elements**: Date range selector, segment filters
+- **Interactive Elements**: Slicers for Income Category, Card Category, Gender.
-- **Target Audience**: C-level executives and senior management

-### Page 2: Customer Segmentation Analysis
+### Page 2: Demographic Insights

-**Content**: Detailed breakdown of churn patterns by customer segments
+**Content**: Detailed breakdown of churn patterns by demographic factors.

-- **Widgets**: Demographic distribution charts, income category analysis, card type breakdown
+- **Visuals**:
+      * Bar charts showing churn rate (%) by gender, education level, and income category.
+      * A pie chart showing the churn distribution by marital status.

-- **Interactive Elements**: Multi-select filters, drill-down capabilities
+- **Interactive Elements**: Slicers for Income Category, Card Category, Gender.
-- **Target Audience**: Marketing and customer relationship managers

-### Page 3: Behavioral Analytics
+### Page 3: Behavioral Insights

-**Content**: Transaction patterns and usage behavior analysis

-- **Widgets**: Histogram for transaction frequency, scatter plot for utilisation, and analysis of inactive months.
-- **Interactive Elements**: Parameter sliders, comparative views
-- **Target Audience**: Data analysts and product managers

-### Page 4: Predictive Insights

-**Content**: Model results and risk scoring

-- **Widgets**: Risk score distributions, model performance metrics, feature importance rankings
-- **Interactive Elements**: Customer lookup, risk threshold adjustments
-- **Target Audience**: Risk management and retention teams
+**Content**: Analysis of customer behavior and its impact on churn.

+**Visuals**:
+- scatter plot showing churn rate vs months inactive.
+- Bar chart showing the churn rate by avg utilisation ratio of credit limit.
+- Line and clustered column chart showing churn rate and transaction amount by transaction counts (with tooltip showing the statistical summary).

 ### Communication Strategy

-- For technical audiences, use a professional tone when providing detailed statistical metrics, model performance indicators, and technical documentation tailored to their needs.
-- For audiences less familiar with technical details, use clear visuals with summaries and recommended actions.
+- For audience less familiar with technical details, the clear visuals should help communicate key insights effectively.
+- The use of summary cards and KPIs on the executive overview page will highlight the most critical information at a glance.
+- Clear labelling and legends on charts will aid interpretation.
-- The use of interactive design will enable users to explore data independently through self-service analytics, allowing them to access and analyse data at their convenience.
+- The use of interactive design and slicers will enable users to explore data independently.

 ## Unfixed Bugs